|

 To appreciate why that’s important, you have to understand a little bit

-about the psychology of the typical mutual fund investor.
+about the psychology of the typical mutual fund investor (present company

 Research shows that most investors pour money